mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Therefore, committing significant resources to scrutinizing protocols for latent centralization risk -- especially for concentration and platform risks -- is unlikely to be effective in preventing Internet centralization.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- suffer some form of concentration or platform centralization.
 Refusing to standardize a newer protocol because it faces similar risks would not be equitable, proportionate, or effective.

-When we do find centralization risk, we should consider its relationship with other goals, such as privacy.
-While there is rarely a pure tradeoff between two abstract goals such as these, when it surfaces attention should be paid to how effective architectural regulation (such as a standards effort) is in achieving each goal.
-In this example, a technical mechanism might be much more effective at improving privacy, whereas centralization might be better controlled by other regulators -- leading to the conclusion that the standards effort should focus on privacy.
+When we do find centralization risk, we should consider its relationship with other architectural goals as we consider how to address it.
+In particular, attention should be paid to how effective standards (as a form of architectural regulation) is in achieving each goal.

+For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
+Conversely (as discussed) some kinds of centralization are likely better addressed through legal regulation.
+Thus, as a first order concern, a standards effort balancing these concerns might focus primarily on privacy.
+However it is often the case that these are not completely separable goals -- concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.

 ## Decentralize Proprietary Functions {#up}